osmandapp/docs/content/osmand/map/map-context-menu.md

 ## Customize (Android advanced)

 It is possible to reorder or hide items from the '{% data variables.android-values.context_menu_actions %}'.
-You can create move the most useful actions to the top 3 actions and setup menu independently for each profile.
+You can move the most useful actions to the top 3 actions and setup whole menu independently for each profile.
 It is also possible to reset to default settings after all.

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_profile %} → {% data variables.android-values.ui_customization %} → {% data variables.android-values.context_menu_actions %}